vinceskahan/v5wiki/Python-3-strategy.md

 You will get the same result under either Python 2 or 3.

 Cavaet: you must be careful not to write a `ConfigObj` object that contains non-ASCII byte-strings to a file.
-If you do, then if you try to write the object, `ConfigObj` will first convert the byte-string to Unicode, then convert back, then write.
+If you do, then when you try to write the object, `ConfigObj` will first convert the byte-string to Unicode, then convert back, then write.
 If the byte-string is not convertible via an ASCII codec, you will get an error.
 The solution is to either specify option [`default_encoding`](https://configobj.readthedocs.io/en/latest/configobj.html#default-encoding) in the constructor, or, even better, make sure you put only Unicode strings in your `ConfigObj`.

 ## Templates
 to be done